Matterhorn-Apps/MatterhornApiService/README.md

 # MatterhornApiService
 Web API service for Matterhorn implemented with Go.

+## Requirements
+To build and run MatterhornApiService locally you will need:
+* Go 1.13 or higher
+* golang-migrate CLI tool (installed using Homebrew on macOS or Scoop on Windows)
+* Docker Desktop (used to host a local instance of mysql-server and run openapi-generator)

 ## Setup
 This section documents how to set up your environment to run MatterhornApiService.

 ### Go Runtime
-MatterhornApiService is built to run on Go v1.14.
+MatterhornApiService is built to run on Go v1.13.

 ### Configuring Environment Variables
 `MATTERHORN_ENV` - Defines the environment configuration to be used.
 Expected values include `dev` and `prod`.
 This determines the database endpoint and schema name is used.